Otter info

 - Full payment is required on entry

-- No refunds or waiting list substitutions from 25 August 2023
+- No refunds or substitutions from 25 July 2023 onwards

 - Deferrals are not permitted

-- Accommodations, Mealtickets, and Bloukrans Hike are eligible for the same % refunds as above.
-Race shirts however are only eligible until the 15 July 2023.
+- Accommodations, Meal tickets, and Bloukrans Hike are eligible for the same % refunds as above.
 You can also choose to keep or reallocate these additions to another athlete.
 Any additional tickets are refundable on the same basis

 The Otter African Trail events do not permit athletes to substitute an entry on their own.
 Entries will have to be returned to the organisers and refunded according to the refund policy*.
 Returned entries will only be made available to athletes on the waiting list.